collinprather/blog/_posts/2020-03-12-streamlit-docker-pt3.md

       - .env
 ```

 Here, we let Docker know that we want to use the `postgres:12` image from DockerHub and refer to it as `postgres`.
-Since `5432` is the default port for postgres, we make sure to map that to the container's outgoing `5432` port, so that it will be accessible by app.
-Next, we mount our postgres database (`db_data`) to the location within the container that postgres stores all of its data ([this blog](https://linuxhint.com/run_postgresql_docker_compose/) explains why this is the preferred method to gurantee our data is persisted).
+Since `5432` is the default port for postgres, we make sure to map that to the container's outgoing `5432` port, so that it will be accessible by the app.
+Next, we mount our postgres database (`db_data`) to the location within the container that postgres stores all of its data, `/var/lib/postgresql/data` ([this blog](https://linuxhint.com/run_postgresql_docker_compose/) explains why this is the preferred method to gurantee our data is persisted).
 Lastly, we point the database towards a `.env` file which contains the username, password, and default name of our database.
 This file enables us to programmatically query the database without leaving our password in the source code!

 {% include alert.html text="The environment file should never be pushed to Github!" %}

 ### Persisting our data

-All Docker images are designed to be *ephemeral*, easily replaceable blocks that we can place together like legos.
-On the other hand, we want our data to *persist* even as our images change.
+All Docker containers are designed to be *ephemeral*, easily replaceable blocks that we can place together like legos.
+On the other hand, we want our data to *persist* even as our containers change.
 As [Ranvir Singh said](https://linuxhint.com/run_postgresql_docker_compose/),

 > One of the most challenging tasks ... is separating data from software.